 Moorea is a captivating island nestled in French Polynesia’s turquoise waters.
-As the sister island of Tahiti, Moorea often raises questions about its relationship to its better-known counterpart.
+As the sister island of neighboring Tahiti, Moorea often raises questions about its relationship to its better-known counterpart.
 In this comprehensive guide, we will unravel the geographical, cultural, and natural wonders of Moorea, shedding light on its unique attributes and exploring the connection between these two enchanting islands.

 Understanding the Geography of French Polynesia